Deans, West Lothian: Governance

 Deans has been part of the Almond Valley Constituency since 1999 and is represented by the Scottish National Party (SNP) Angela Constance who has held the seat since 2007 when the constituency was called Livingston.

 Deans has been part of the Livingston UK Parliament constituency since 1983 and since 2015 has been represented by the Scottish National Party MP Hannah Bardell.

 Prior to Brexit in 2020 it was part of the Scotland European Parliament constituency.

-Since local Government elections in 2017, the Livingston North councillors in West Lothian Council are: Councillor Alison Adamson, councillor Dom McGuire, councillor Robert debold and councillor Andrew miller.

 Public Services

 Water and Sewage services are provided by Scottish Water.
 The distribution network operator is Scottish Power.
 Deans has two post offices, one located in the Carmondean Centre and the other located on Main Street.
-Deans has its own library called Carmondean Connected, which is run by West Lothian Council.
+Deans has its own library Carmondean Library at the Livingston North Partnership Centre run by West Lothian Council.

 Culture and Recreation

 There are two play areas in Deans, one on Glen Road and the other next to the Carmondean Centre.
 Nearby is the Deer Park Golf and Country Club, which contains a golf course and a bowling alley.
-Deans also has an indoor go-karting track called Racing Karts.
+Deans also had an indoor go-karting track called Racing Karts.